w3c/wai-curricula/content/content-author/clear-content.md

   * active voice
 * provide the extended form for abbreviations and acronyms
 * utilize icons and symbols to complement text content
-* write text alternatives that clearly describe the purpose and communicate the content of images and other graphics
 * write clear and meaningful:
   * titles to describe the purpose of the page
   * link text to communicate the link purpose